 Also, the Middle School takes an international trip once a year during spring break (optional, but available to all 7th and 8th year students regardless of the language they have chosen to study) to a country that speaks one of the above languages.
-Students went to Germany in 2015, China in 2016, Quebec, Canada in 2017 and will be traveling to Cuba in 2018.
+Students went to Germany in 2015, China in 2016, Quebec, Canada in 2017 and will be traveling to Guatemala in 2018.
 The children are immersed in the culture and language and participate in meaningful service work.
-Click here to read about a trip our students took to Costa Rica in the article titled Experiential Learning at MSE.

 At MSE, we believe that powerful learning happens outside the classroom.
 The Montessori philosophy emphasizes the importance of children being in nature, and we use our natural mountain setting to its full advantage.
 Beginning in Primary, students hike to the top of Mount Falcon and participate in the annual Night Hike.
 Lower Elementary students spend an overnight at Deer Creek Camp, and Upper Elementary students participate in several overnight trips that provide experience in the outdoors.